JasonK94/mylit/myR/R/analysis/differential_expression/README.md

 ### Use LMM when:
 - You have repeated measures (same patient at multiple timepoints)
-- You have hierarchical/nested data structure
+- You have hierarchical/nested data structure (cells nested within patients)
 - You need to account for random effects (patient-to-patient variation)
 - You have paired or matched samples
+- You have complex experimental designs with multiple factors and interactions
+  - Example: drug × timepoint × response interactions
+  - Modeling treatment response differences across drugs
+  - Pre/post treatment comparisons with multiple drugs

 ## File Organization